 14.1 The prices set out in our most current catalogue and website are subject to change from time to time and the Company reserves the right to increase the price at any time between submission of your Order and delivery.
 Changes will not affect Goods/Services for which we have already sent you a delivery note.

 14.2 If in the unlikely event that a product or service on our website or in our catalogue is incorrectly priced, we shall inform you of the correct price prior to delivery.

-14.3 Payment for all Orders must be made by credit or and/or debit card unless We have agreed that the customer may open a credit account with Us.
-We do not accept payment by American express, AMEX or solo cards.
+14.3 Payment for all Orders must be made by credit or debit card unless We have agreed that the Customer may open a credit account with Us.
+We do not accept payment by American express, AMEX or Solo cards.

 14.5 All prices are published exclusive of any value added tax, costs of delivery, packaging, insurance and any other charges that may occur.
 The Customer shall pay any such costs, taxes or charges in addition to the cost of the Goods which shall be included in the Company’s invoice.

 14.6 Time for payment shall be of the essence.